ivan-cukic/wip-fork-nvim-gps/README.md

-# ⚠️ Deprecated!
-Use [nvim-navic](https://github.com/SmiteshP/nvim-navic) instead of this plugin

-nvim-navic is an improved version of nvim-gps (a version 2.0!).
-It accompishes the same task as this plugin, but uses LSP instead of Treesitter.
-It also adds ability to have coloured icons!
+# Upstream deprecated

+The upstream repository is deprecated in favor of nvim-navic which uses LSP instead of TreeSitter.

+As both of these approaches have benefits, I'm keeping this fork somewhat alive -- mainly for C++ support.

 # 🛰️ nvim-gps